 |

 This began as a page to centralize information about poets who have relevant lyrics in such collections as Yuefu Shiji, Taigu Yiyin or Qinshu Daquan but who are not introduced in any of the qin biographies.
-There are additional entries about poets for whom I have found relevant lyrics elsewhere.
+There are now many additional entries for other poets for whom I have found relevant lyrics there and elsewhere.

 Bie Gu Cao